seveas/python-prctl/docs/index.rst

 .. function:: set_child_subreaper(flag)

-  When processes double-fork, they get implicitely re-parented to PID 1.
+  When processes double-fork, they get implicitly re-parented to PID 1.
 Using this function, processes can mark themselves as service manager and will remain parent of any such processes they launch, becoming a sort of sub-init.
   They will then be responsible for handling :const:`~signal.SIGCHLD` and